manniL/talk-es6-esnext-global-js-summit-2022/slides.md

 <logos-javascript class="absolute text-10xl opacity-75 top-50 left-100"/>

 <!--
 * JavaScript is constantly evolving
 * Introducing new syntax and features regularly
 * But how is the process of adding new functionality to the language?
-* And which features are easily overlooked but can be very helpful?
+* And which featureso are easily overlooked but can be very helpful?
 -->

 ---
 layout: intro
 ---